 ./adb connect AndroidTVIPAddress

-You can even use the same method to mirror any Android smartphone or tablet to Windows 11 PC.
+You can even use the same method to mirror any Android smartphone or tablet to a Windows 11 PC.
 And if you’re using a command prompt to run commands.
 Then, you don’t need to type ./ before every command.
 This method will even work on Windows 10 PC as well.
-Let me know in the comment section if you face any trouble while using scrcpy.
+Let me know in the comment section if you face any trouble while using Scrcpy.